 If you are ever in a position where someone needs to make you look bad - e.g. a very fierce job competition; an election campaign; a custody battle - then any genetic frailty could be used against you.

-This would open you to a small risk of being falsely implicated by a DNA test error or fragment collision.
-Note that, to avoid this completely you'd need to not get sequenced by anyone else at all: police can probably subpoena genetech companies.
-Total aversion is almost certainly not the highest expected value option.)
+Having your genome fully available would open you to a small risk of being falsely implicated by a DNA test error or fragment collision.
+Note that, to avoid this completely, you'd need to not get sequenced by anyone else at all: police can subpoena genetics companies.
+(And total aversion is almost certainly not the highest expected value option.)
 This is in the "actual threats" section because the Golden State Killer was caught by uploading a crime-scene sample to an open genome database his relatives had used.

 - DNA framing.

 Given a genome, it is not impossible for someone to grow tissue and like plant it at a crime scene.
 But it's going to be a damn sight simpler to just get some hair from my desk or whatever.

 Risk applies to: Anyone who pisses off rich criminals, spies, police.

 The same principle that makes paternity tests so good means that when I disclose my genome, I give very strong indications to the genome of my family members.

 Risk applies to: Any of my antecedents or descendents who fall into any of the above categories.